Sajibulislam098/uits-admission/README.md

 ## in Home page we saw some spacial course added and before enroll you have to register for vaccine.

-## in service paart you can see more Courses are here.
+## in courses part you can see more Courses are here.

 ## in About part some basic details are added about UITS campus